You are here: Urology Textbook > Drugs in Urology > Alpha blocker

 - Smooth muscle relaxation of the bladder trigonum and distal ureters.
 Off-label treatment with alpha blocker leads to a faster spontaneous passage of distal ureteral stones.

-- Following sub-types of α1-receptors are known: A, B, D, and L. Type α1A appears to be most important in the prostate for the inhibition of subvesical obstruction.
+- The following sub-types of α1-receptors are known: A, B, D, and L. Type α1A appears most important in the prostate for inhibiting subvesical obstruction.

-- Additional improvement of LUTS by the blockade of α1-receptors on the spinal level, in the urinary bladder, and on afferent nerves.
+- Additional improvement of LUTS by the blockade of α1-receptors on the spinal level, the urinary bladder, and afferent nerves.

 - Arterial and venous vasodilation with reduction of arterial blood pressure.
 Alpha blockers are drugs of the second choice to treat arterial hypertension.